 - Go to the Data / Drill tab to see these properties

-- If your data has multiple levels, then these buttons displayed at the top left corner.
+- If your data has multiple levels, then these buttons are displayed in the top left corner.

-- Right-click on the report show the context menu.
+- Right-click on the report shows the context menu.
 You can use this menu to select the levels.

-NOTE: There is a difference between Shown Next Level, and Drill Down.
-Show the Next level show you the complete data in the next level, but the Drill down option shows you the selected data
+NOTE: There is a difference between Shown Next Level and Drill Down.
+Show the Next level to show you the complete data in the next level, but the Drill down option shows you the selected data.

 Now you can see the Sales by Product Subcategory (level 2).
-If you notice closely, Drill up button on the ribbon, and the top left corner is enabled.
+If you notice closely, the Drill up button on the ribbon and the top left corner is enabled.
 It is because there is a possibility to go up (product Category level)